-Submission Guidelines for Volume XX
+Submission Guidelines for Volume XXI

 English articles should be no longer than 10,000 words excluding footnotes.
 French, German and Irish articles should be no longer than 5,000 words.
 Case notes should be a maximum of 4,000 words.
 The Editorial Board may however consider longer scripts.
 Authors are required to prepare their manuscripts according to the OSCOLA Ireland system of legal citation.
 The editorial process will be collaborative, with any edits or preparations made with the cooperation of the authors.
 Article selection and editing procedures are summarised in the Author’s Guide.